BVService/wps/generic/README.md

 </observer>
 ```

-The calculation lines of monitoring;fluidx are modified by inserver.py when the column "plot indicators" and/or "riversystem indicators" of railing.txt are not empty.
+The calculation lines of **monitoring.fluidx** are modified by inserver.py when the column "plot indicators" and/or "riversystem indicators" of **railing.txt** is/are not empty.